PSPDFKit 5 Migration Guide

 PSPDFAnnotationToolbarConfiguration object for details.

-UIKit API modernization also implies that we don’t use deprecated methods from iOS 7 anymore.
+UIKit API modernization also implies that we no longer use deprecated methods from iOS 7.
 Your view controller overrides should no longer override

 There have been many changes to the tabbed UI, which now properly animates and feels and looks much, much better.
 Use properties on